D1DS/DSToolkit/README.md

 # DSToolkit
 For Coursera DS Toolkit course

-Time to 'edit' this sucker!
-There, I'm doing it.
+Didn't close the issue

-Fruit of the day: Apples
+Fruit of the day is now pears